facorread/rust-agent-based-models/README.md

 ## Why?

-Agent-based models (ABM) are a computational tool of complexity science, particularly in the frameworks of complex adaptive systems, coupled human and natural systems, and computational social science.
+Agent-based models (ABM) are a computational tool of complexity science; it has a wide range of applications particularly in the framework of complex adaptive systems.
+ABMs are popular in computational social science, also known as generative social science or artificial societies.
+ABMs are also a typycal tool to study coupled human and natural systems.

 Rust is useful to write safe, fast software for a wide range of applications such as operating systems and embedded systems.
 Rust removes complications such as interpreters and garbage collectors.
 Rust trades safety and speed for a data-driven coding discipline, where a tool called the borrow checker prevents us from using patterns that invalidate memory and hurt our research.
 Fighting with the borrow checker for a little while is a good way to learn good coding practices.